etkaar/server-with-pikvm/README.md

 ## License

-All contents of this collection, especially published photos, are under the MIT license.
+All content in this repository, especially published photos, is licensed under the MIT license.
 This does not apply to content originating from third parties and to content that does not enjoy legal copyright protection, for example, due to a lack of creative power.

 ---